 I remember nothing about this game except effing Lakitu (sp?) kept messing things up and I think throwing hammers at me.
 Also, this was the first “real, modern” video game I played, and it kept me from sleeping.
 The game would just go in my head, on a loop.

 Dude.
 I LOVE TETRIS!!!!!
 It is the best game ever.
 Whether on Gameboy, in the arcade, on the computer, Tetris kicks ass.
 And I can understand it, which is always a good thing.
 My favorite of all Tetris incarnations was the Super Tetris.
 You got the cutest little bombs!
 And the backgrounds are really creepy.

 My friend’s family had this game on their Commodore 64.
-All I remember is you had to make colors.
-Like, box off areas, and they’d turn colors.
+All I remember is you had to box off areas, and they’d turn colors.
 I was really good at it, and spent hours playing it, but I don’t remember the name, and it’s driven me crazy for many years.
 22, to be exact.

 ^^^ Update from the future!
 That is what I wrote in 2008, minus the name and picture.
 But Gabe figured out what game I meant, saving the day and freeing up space in my brain!
 Thanks Gabe!!!

 You know the expression “off like a prom dress?”
 Well not only did my prom dress stay on, but I spent the entire next day alone with my date…playing Mickey’s Dream Castle.
 Fun game!
 And very metaphorical.
 RUN AWAY FROM THE APPLE OF TEMPTATION!